 – Alternate entrances: If you have more than one doorway into your home, sometimes alternating randomly which door you go in and out of will avoid “kitty lying in wait to dash” and allow you to safely get in and out.

-– Create a kitty barricade: This can be inside your home or outside — or both!
-Some cats only dash when you are coming in, or going out, so it depends on your cat.
-A kitty barricade needs to be something a cat can’t easily jump over or slip through, while allowing you to open the door, get in or out, and close the door.
-Often 36″ or higher folding metal/wire dog exercise pens will work, or extra-tall baby gates or playpens, like the walk through kind designed for stairs.
-If you a renter or can’t permanently attach them, try leaving the zig zags tight up against the door/walls on either side with something heavy to hold them in place.
+– Create a “kitty-lock” barricade: Like the above built-in door, a kitty-lock barricade can be inside your home or outside — or both!
+A kitty barricade needs to be something a cat can’t easily jump over or slip through, giving you time to safely get in or out.
+Try 36″ or higher folding wire dog exercise pens or extra-tall baby gates like the walk-through kind designed for stairs.
+If you a renter or can’t permanently attach them, arrange the end panels of a wire pen tight up against walls on either side of the door, with something heavy to hold them in place.

 – Give kitty safe outdoor time: Create a safe outdoor cat enclosure like a catio or purchase a “cat walk”.
-Sometimes even a closed window (or open with a secure strong screen) with a window sill cat bed, or with a same-height table or bookshelf lounging spot, can give your outdoor-craving cat the experience she desires in total safety.
-If you have a safely fenced-in yard that keeps predators out and a confident cat, consider training your cat to walk on a harness & leash in your yard.
+Sometimes just a closed window (or open with a secure strong screen) with a window sill cat bed, or with a same-height table or bookshelf lounging spot, can give your outdoor-craving cat the experience she desires in total safety.
+If you have a fenced-in yard and are considering training your cat to walk on a harness & leash <– be sure to read that article first.

 – Spray training: Please use this as a last resort, after trying the above.
 To avoid kitty associating you with the adverse spray, it’s best to use motion-detection cat deterrent spray cans like these.
 If kitty knows you are the source of the spray, that will likely happen.
 This is safest in conjunction with a kitty barricade, and if you can enlist a helper, all the better.
 The cans can take a little practice to get the aim right, so practice with yourself first.
 If you can’t get the cans, if your helper can hide outside around a corner (so cat will not see him) you can use a sprayer hose.
 Be sure to set up the kitty barricade on the outside side of the closed door, creating a safer area if kitty dashes out.
 Rarely cats don’t mind being sprayed , so this only works if your cat doesn’t like it.
 (Often the “stream” setting is more disliked.)
 Open the door, and when kitty dashes or even steps one paw outside, the automatic spray goes off in front of them and most cats will dash back inside!
 Close door.
 Repeat.
 It may take a few days and few sessions.
 If you cat keeps dashing after 3 days of 3 sessions, this training will not work for your cat.